Sanjay Vatsayan

-Vice Admiral Sanjay Vatsayan, AVSM, NM is a serving Flag officer in the Indian Navy.
-He currently serves as the Chief of Staff, Eastern Naval Command.
-Previously, he served as the Deputy Commandant of the National Defence Academy.
-He earlier served as the Assistant Chief of Naval Staff (Policy & Plans), and as the Flag Officer Commanding Eastern Fleet.
+Vice Admiral Sanjay Vatsayan, AVSM, NM is a serving flag officer of the Indian Navy.
+He currently serves as the 47th Vice Chief of the Naval Staff.
+He previously served as the Deputy Chief of Integrated Defence Staff (Operations), as Chief of Staff, Eastern Naval Command, as Deputy Commandant of the National Defence Academy, and as the Flag Officer Commanding Eastern Fleet.

 Early life and education

 Vatsayan graduated from the National Defence Academy, Pune in 1986.

 Naval career

 Vatsayan was commissioned into the Indian Navy on 1 January 1988.
 He is a specialist in Gunnery and missile systems.
 He has completed the staff course at the Defence Services Staff College in Wellington Cantonment in 2003 and the higher command course at the Naval War College, Goa in 2010.
 He has also attended the National Defence College, New Delhi in 2014.